Hindi: an introduction

 What is the course about?

-This self-contained course will enable you to converse in basic everyday situations in Hindi and also to introduce you to the written form of the language.
+To enable you to converse in basic everyday situations in Hindi and also to introduce you to the written form of the language.

 What will we cover?